dhclark18/analyzarr/README.md

 # Analyzarr

 This Docker-based tool verifies that downloaded episode filenames match official titles (via TVDb).
-Provides a detailed breakdown of each episode on the webpage so you can see exactly which episodes are potentially problematic.
+Presents results on a webpage so you can see exactly which episodes are potentially problematic.
 This was created becuase every so often a string of episodes (typically after a multi-part episode) would be offset due to the various episode numberings some shows have.
 This will catch those situations in addition to random incorrectly labeled nzb files.

 ## Features